-Meditation is now a well documented therapeutic tool offered to many patients suffering of acute or chronic stress. (see how meditation works in page on reference to Zen, meditation).
+Meditation is now a well-documented therapeutic tool offered to many patients suffering from acute or chronic stress. (see how meditation works on a page in reference to Zen, meditation).

 1. What is stress?